PibeChorro/PibeChorro.github.io/README.md

 Specifically, we use your information to:

 - **Authenticate Your Account**: Verify your identity and secure your account
-- **Connect You with Friends**: Match you with contacts in your phone who also use MeetUp
+- **Connect You with Friends**: Match you with contacts in your phone who also use DASH
 - **Enable Event Coordination**: Allow you to create, host, and attend social events
 - **Facilitate Communication**: Enable group chats for events you're participating in
 - **Send Notifications**: Deliver push notifications about events, invitations, and messages